yonid4/job_postings_scraper/README.md

 **Built with ❤️ for intelligent job searching and application optimization**

-*This system helps you make informed decisions about job opportunities using advanced AI analysis.*
+*This system helps you make informed decisions about job opportunities using advanced AI analysis and professional application tracking.*